Effective Change Management Models In 2024

 Kotter's Leading Change Programme

 Harvard Business School's Leading Change Program is a testament to the significance of leadership in driving transformative initiatives.
 This programme immerses participants in Kotter's renowned 8-Step Change Model.
-Leaders emerge from this training armed not only with theoretical knowledge but also with practical insights, enabling them to spearhead change efforts within their organisations confidently.
+Leaders emerge from this training armed with theoretical knowledge and practical insights, enabling them to confidently spearhead change efforts within their organisations.
 The program’s emphasis on creating a sense of urgency and fostering a culture of innovation aligns perfectly with the demands of the technological era.

 Association of Change Management Professionals (ACMP)